sneha-pujari/cse210_littlefoot_demo/littlefoot-review.md

 - Modularity: Each responsibility, such as DOM manipulation, event handling, and settings management, is neatly divided into its own module.
 This ensures separation of concerns and makes the library easy to extend or modify.
 - Best Practices: The code adheres to modern JavaScript/TypeScript practices, leveraging ES6+ features like destructuring and default parameters.
+- The hover delay looks very odd, it pops up small, delays, and then has the expanded animation.
+This is not an issue without delay set to a value.
+- The hover and clicking functionality are a little odd together when hover is activated.

 ## 3. Code Organization and Quality
 > - Code readability and maintainability.